Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ### Create a container for Cosmos DB Core (SQL) API

-Before creating a container for your Azure Cosmos DB database, you need to be sure of your data model and you must establish a partition key.
-A partition key is an immutable property on a document that is used to logically group documents by their partition key value.
+Before creating a container for your Cosmos DB, you need to be sure of your data model and you must establish a partition key.
+A partition key is an immutable property on a document that is used to group documents logically.

 > Once a partition key is set for a container, it can't change.
 The partition key is a design-time decision.

-Keep the following in mind when you choose partition keys:
+Keep the following information in mind when you choose your partition keys:

-- Partition keys should have a wide range of values.
+- Partition keys should have a wide range of values

-- Partition keys should have an even spread of data across the values.
+- Partition keys should have an even spread of data across their values

-- Cross-partition queries are expensive and should be avoided.
+- Cross-partition queries should be avoided because they are expensive

-We're using the documentType as our partition key.
 Now that we have a partition key, we can create the container.
+In this example, we use documentType for our partition key.

 To create the pet-supplies container for the pet-supplies database, run the following command:

 ```azurecli
 az cosmosdb sql container create -g pet-supplies-demo-rg --account-name